-Ultrasound examination is fast, painless and noninvasive and is used in the diagnosis and treatment of a wide variety of medical conditions:
+Ultrasound examination is fast, painless and noninvasive.
+Ultrasound is used in the diagnosis and treatment of a wide variety of medical conditions.

-Ultrasound can be used to examine organs (or conditions) in your abdominal including:
+Ultrasound can be used to examine organs (or conditions) in your abdomen that can include:

 Ultrasound can detect and monitor problems with your blood vessels: